joshuar/go-hass-agent/docs/development.md

 The intention of the agent design is to make it OS-agnostic.

-Most OS specific code for fetching sensor data should likely be part of the `device` package and using filename suffixes such as `filename_GOOS_GOARCH.go`.
+Most OS specific code for fetching sensor data should likely be part of a `GOARCH` package and using filename suffixes such as `filename_GOOS_GOARCH.go`.
+See the files under `linux/` as examples.

 For some OSes, you might need some code to initialise or create some data source or API that the individual sensor fetching code uses.
+This code should be placed in `device/`, using filename suffixes such as `filename_GOOS_GOARCH.go`

 For example, on Linux, a DBus connection is used for a lot of the sensor data gathering.